martius-lab/HiTS/README.md

 ```

 Hyperparameters and seeds can be found in the `graph_params.json` files in the `data` directory.
 The key `level_params_list` contains a list of the hyperparameters of all levels, starting with the lowest level.

+## Results

+How HiTS outperforms baselines in dynamic environments can be seen in [this video](https://youtu.be/JkPaI3uZU6c?t=287).

 ## How to cite